VGBenjamin/PackageInstaller/README.md

 ### The project
-This project allow you install the Sitecore packages files in command line.
+This project allow you to install the Sitecore packages files in command line.
 It support both the .zip and .update files.

 ### Usage
 ## Install